 Generally speaking, Cleveland has always been very fair with their pricing.
 The Cleveland Halo Hybrid is no exception.
 You will find that this hybrid is reasonably priced, high performing, and long-lasting as well.

 The Cleveland Halo has a set of three glide rails installed on the bottom of the club.
-These are very similar to the Baffler Rails that Cobra uses on their hybrid.
-The concept behind the Glide rails is to give you better turf interaction out of a variety of lies.
+These are very similar to Cobra’s Baffler Rails on their hybrid.
+The concept behind the Glide rails is to give you better turf interaction out of various lies.